-COMM 1336 Television Production i (3)
+COMM 1336 Television Production I (3)

 (This is a common course number.
-Last year's course prefix/number RTV 210)
+Former course prefix/number RTV 210)

 Prerequisite: Journalism 1307 or demonstrated competence approved by the instructor.
 This course introduces the student to station organization, studio operation, and the use of studio equipment.
 Topics include continuity, camera operation, sound, lighting, and videotape recording.
 (2 Lec., 3 Lab.)